ackoujens/youtube-subcriptions-watch-later/README.md

 - Visit YouTube (or refresh the YouTube page if it's already open)

 # TODO
+- Hover over icon swap
+- Deliver feedback when videos are added
+  - Delaying video adding on each index might deliver a cool animation
+  - Pop up a prompt like the regular "Watch later" one but alter the feedback text
 - Check @homepage, @homepageURL, @website and @source header elements
 - Add a script icon @icon, @iconURL and @defaulticon (script icon in low res)
 - Add a high res script icon (@icon64 and @icon64URL)